jamiethompson85/jamiethompson85.github.io/draft/devops-exam-blog.md

 There is a heavy focus on pipeline architecture and security.

 * **Binary Authorization:** This is a critical security control.
 You should know how to configure attestations to ensure only trusted images are deployed.
 * **Jenkins:** Don't assume everything is Cloud Build!
-You may encounter scenarios involving **Jenkins deployments**, particularly troubleshooting deployments to on-premises environments.
+You may encounter scenarios involving Jenkins deployments, particularly troubleshooting deployments to on-premises environments.
 * **Deployment Strategies:** Be clear on when to use **Blue/Green, A/B testing, Canary deployments, and Rapid Failback**.
 * **GitOps:** Understand branching strategies and how to manage configuration to avoid state drift.